zghet23/ecs-deploy-apm/README.md

 ## 2. Application:
-This repository contains an application that bring a simple "Hello World!" without any DataDog configuration preloaded. ecs-deploy-apm/
+This repository contains an application that bring a simple "Hello World!" without any DataDog configuration preloaded.
+This app.py file defines a simple Flask web application.
+It exposes three basic endpoints:

+   * `/`: Returns a "Hello, World!" message.
+   * `/work`: Simulates a task that takes 2 seconds to complete.
+   * `/error`: Intentionally triggers a division-by-zero error for demonstration purposes.

+  The application runs on 0.0.0.0:8080.

+ecs-deploy-apm/
 ├───app-only/
 │   ├───app.py